Eco-Friendly Electric Fireplaces: How Do They Stack Up?

 5. If you would like to enjoy just watching the realistic “flames,” there’s no need to waste energy.
 You can select the power-saving option for display only, without heat.
 This is a feature that is obviously not available with gas or wood fireplaces.

-6. You may choose to mount the electric fireplace either in place of the old wood-burning one or on a wall, or have a customized surround built.
+6. You may choose to mount the electric fireplace either in place of the old wood-burning one or on a wall, or hire a tile expert to build you a customized surround.
 On the other hand, you might prefer to leave the fireplace as is, so that it will be portable and can easily be moved to whichever room you choose.
 Try that with a wood-burning fireplace!

 7. An electric fireplace is perfect outdoors as well as inside.
 Enjoy your porch or patio for more of the year.
 Don’t worry if you do not have an outlet; many models can run on batteries.

 8. A battery-operated electric fireplace is a terrific source of both heat and light during a power outage.
-It is safe to use in an unvented room indoors even on the coldest winter day, because it doesn’t emit fumes.
+It is safe to use in an unvented room indoors even on the coldest winter day, because it doesn’t emit carbon monoxide, unlike fuel-burning heaters.

 9. In fact, an electric fireplace scores high marks for all-around safety.
-There are no sparks or burning branches to deal with.
+There are no sparks or burning branches.
 The safety tilt switch and shatterproof glass screen offer protection even if the fireplace is knocked over.
-Some models come with a “stay cool” surface, making them especially suitable for use when children and pets are around.
-(As with any electric appliance, the electric fireplace must be kept away from sources of water and flammable materials or vapors.)
+Some models come with a “stay cool” surface, making them especially suitable for households with children and/or pets.
+(As with any electric appliance, keep the fireplace away from sources of water and flammable materials or vapors.)

 10. Once their productive days are done, electrical fireplaces are recyclable, adding to their many green qualities.